gyulanemeth/bluefox.email/posts/bluefox-email-is-an-amazon-ses-wrapper.md

 We are not going to argue with the label.

-BlueFox Email does not operate its own mail transfer agents or its own IP reputation.
-When you press send, the message is eventually handed to Amazon SES, and SES delivers it.
+BlueFox Email does not deliver mail itself.
+We do not run mail transfer agents, and we do not own the IP space that connects to Gmail.
+[Amazon SES](/aws-concepts/ses) does that part.

+What varies is whose SES account it is.
+With [BYO Amazon SES](/byo-amazon-ses-pricing), it is yours.
+You own the account, the quotas and the reputation, and BlueFox is a layer on top of infrastructure you control.
+With BlueFox-managed sending, you never create an SES account, and we operate the sending environment instead.
+That is a real difference in who carries the reputation, and it is why managed projects are held to a bounce and complaint threshold.

+Either way, the last hop is SES.
 If that is your definition of a wrapper, then yes, that is what we are.

 The interesting question is not whether there is a layer.
 It is what that layer contains, and whether you would rather build it yourself.